rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 InAppMessaging.instance().logEvent(CustomEvent("search").addAttribute("keyword", "book").addAttribute("number_of_keyword", 1))
 ```

-### #8 <a name="info-provider"></a> Creating and registering `UserInfoProvider` for User Targeting.
+### <a name="info-provider"></a>#8 Creating and registering `UserInfoProvider` for User Targeting.

-To target campaigns to specific users, you must provide the following user information:
+To target campaigns to specific users, you must provide the following user information (note that the required information varies based on the login SDK used):

 | User Info | Description | For User SDK users | For ID SDK users |
 |-|-|-|-|